NiraOfficial/niraclient/README.md

 * Adding files to existing assets
 * Listing assets
 * Changing an asset's sharing properties
+* Server-side fetching from your HTTPS file source (e.g. object storage) instead of uploading.
+[More details below.](#server-side-fetch)
 * More coming soon

 #### Dependencies